jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 You can freely read and write the objects.
 However, the procedure must be occasionally run.

-Changing input objects means that the result of the procedure will change.
+Changing input objects means that the result of the procedure might change.

 The method is: when you change an input object, the procedure must be run the next time you read an output object.
 So the procedure would only be run when output is read after input has changed.